learn-with-me/Development-Setup-Handbook/ide/visual-studio-code.md

 * **Live Server -** creates a development local server for your static and dynamic pages.
 Live Reload reloads the page as soon as you save your work.
 * **Live Sass Compiler -** compiles your scss files into css files just as swiftly and as real-time as node-sass
 * **Auto Import -** Automatically finds, parses and provides code actions and code completion for all available imports.
 Works with Typescript and TSX
+* **npm Intellisense -** plugin that autocompletes npm modules in import statements
+* **NPM -** helps in to manage the package.json file in every imaginable way.
+It also indicates discrepancies in version control of packages.
+It also provides for quick run of npm commands with easy shortcuts.
 * **Path Autocomplete -** Provides path completion for visual studio code
 * **Highlight Matching Tag -** Highlights matching closing or opening tag
 * **CSS Peek -** Allow peeking to css ID and class strings as definitions from html files to respective CSS.
 Allows peek and goto definition.